Why Does Mango Pickle Last So Long? The Science Behind Maa Kaa Achar’s Traditional Mango Pickle

 The Role of Oil in Traditional Pickles

-Oil helps by:
+Oil can help by:

-• Coating mango pieces evenly
+• Coating mango pieces and spices

-• Limiting exposure to air
+• Reducing direct exposure to air

-• Carrying spice flavours deep into the pickle
+• Carrying spice flavours throughout the pickle

 Traditional Wisdom Meets Food Science